 The cost of breakfast and lunch is not included in your Weeklong Support, but it is very convenient to have these options available right at your home base.
 In some cases, our vendors will have sandwiches, salads, sweets and snacks.
 When possible they will continue vending through dinner and into the evening.

-Check the Board First Thing When you ride into camp, make a habit of checking our Announcement Boards at the Front Desk for what's happening in camp tonight or tomorrow night.
-Then, after you read the board, and if you still have a question or need help with something, ask at our friendly front-desk.
+When you ride into camp, make a habit of checking our Announcement Boards and the Campground Orientation Board (the COB) at the Front Desk for what's happening in camp tonight or tomorrow night.

 Entertainment on Stage Please watch updates, watch the daily announcement board of PBV (near our front desk), and watch our notifications via the Pork Belly App.
 We’ll let you know who is on stage each night.
-We’re planning entertainment on seven nights, starting on Saturday in Council Bluffs.
+We’re planning entertainment on seven nights, starting on Saturday in LeMars.

 Rule of thumb: If you can't lift your bag above your head and count to three, it's too heavy.
 Our driver/loader guys will handle those bags fourteen times.
 Please be nice and pack sensibly.

 Those Rubbermaid tubs will not hold up to RAGBRAI, and we've seen the handles tear right off of suitcases.
 A soft no-nonsense canvas duffel bag is your best bet, one for camping gear and the other for clothing and toiletries.
 Remove any detachable straps.